equivalentideas/home/_posts/2014-07-11-chloe-weil.markdown

 I decided to write this quick post as a mark and sign post for myself, and anyone else, pointing to her work.
 As Weil knew, most URLs don't last, and I don't know what will happen to her work in the long term.
 I hope that it can be kept online.

-As I've done with other websites that feel are like a book I would like to add to my shelf for future reference, I've run a quick `wget` on her domain.
+As I've done with other websites that feel are like a book I would add to my shelf for future reference, I've run a quick `wget` on her domain.
 This downloads a copy of everything in reach.
 I used [instructions by the Archive Team](http://www.archiveteam.org/index.php?title=Wget) that I found via [Jason Scott](http://textfiles.com/jason/) of the archive.org Weil references.
 I suspect she was a [punk archivist](http://www.mikejonesonline.com/contextjunky/2014/06/09/i-am-for-an-archive-blogjune-9/) herself.

 My thoughts go out to Chloe Weil's family and friends.
 The sparks she left for the web are deeply appreciated.